 Reducing carbon emissions

-Across our development portfolio, we are reducing our operational carbon emissions by 56 per cent compared to building regulations - and well in excess of the 35 per cent reduction required by the London Plan.
+Across our development portfolio, we're reducing our operational carbon emissions by 56% compared to building regulations - and well in excess of the 35% reduction required by the London Plan.

 Promoting biodiversity and greening London

-On average, our sites are delivering 590 per cent biodiversity net gain, helping to support London's urban ecosystems.
+On average, our sites are delivering 590% biodiversity net gain, helping to support London's urban ecosystems.

-Our projects seek to intensively green the urban environment.
+Our projects are designed to intensively green the urban environment.
 We have achieved an average Urban Greening Factor of 0.42 across our portfolio.

 Home Quality Mark

-Our robust sustainability approach means we have achieved an average Home Quality Mark (HQM) rating of 4.4 Stars across our portfolio, with 45 per cent of our schemes at 4.5 Star - the highest ever level of certification in the UK to date.
+Our robust sustainability approach means we have achieved an average Home Quality Mark (HQM) rating of 4.4 Stars across our portfolio, with 45% of our schemes at 4.5 Star - the highest ever level of certification in the UK to date.

 Creating jobs, providing apprenticeships and diversity in employment

 As part of our development programme, we have set up a series of construction skills training academies.
-These have seen almost 2,500 apprentices trained for skilled construction work, with 78 per cent of trainees coming from unemployment.
+These have seen almost 2,500 apprentices trained for skilled construction work, with 78% of trainees coming from unemployment.

 Through our construction skills programme, 791 trainees directly entered employment as a skilled construction worker.
-Within our construction skills programme, 65 per cent of participants are from ethnic minority backgrounds and 8 per cent have a learning difficulty or disability.
+Within our construction skills programme, 65% of participants are from ethnic minority backgrounds and 8% have a learning difficulty or disability.